Azure/autorest.java/readme.md

 ```
 The first time running it will take a little longer to download and install all the components.

-To build from source code, clone this repo and checkout to v4 branch.
+To build from source code, clone this repo and checkout to main branch.
 Make sure all prerequisites are met, and run

 ```bash
 mvn package -P local